lalibretti/capstone-web/README.md

 # Tasks to do

+> Make sure that the "QUESTIONS" text does not show up if there are no questions to show when you select a category.

+> Once you select a particular question panel.
+User should be able to see the answers list for that question

+>User should be able to click on a new answer button for each question and create a question

+~Add a form to create a new question~

+> Create a button to invoke the Ant design Modal and have the question form inside it.
+(Update to the point above.)

+>Add the functionality to show the updated questions list once the question has been created.

+> Add a button to invoke a modal to add a question (.post request)
 ----------------
-> Write code to fetch all the questions for a particular category.
+~~Write code to fetch all the questions for a particular category.
 HINT: Look at the comments in the code and make a fetch call to the backend.
-You will also need a state variable to store all the questions that come back
+You will also need a state variable to store all the questions that come back~~
 ------------------------------------------------
 ~~Add Tailwind and ANT design (Optional) to the app.~~